barneyricca/ndstools/README.md

 - Sample categorical sequence from Guastello (2011)
 - A sample of data from RIcca & Jordan
+- Some other time series, etc.

 Note to self: devtools::document() to create help pages from R file.

 Need vignettes

-Other things that may deserve a wrapper or a C++ update here:
+Other things that may deserve a wrapper or a C++ update (for speed) here:

 TDA
 DTW